wbeebe/MicroPythonProjects/Espressif/ESP32S3-7814/README.md

 Once the firmware is operational on the ESP32-S3 developer board, then upload all the Python files, and only the Python files, to the developer board.

-You will need to create `settings.py` file that contains the two lines:
+You will need to create `settings.py` file that contains the following two lines:
 1. `AP_SSID = "your-wifi-SSID"` and
 2. `AP_PASSWORD = "your-wifi-password"`,